Editors Note: This is an updated and revised edition for 2019.

 This company has been around for 50 years and during that time they have established quite a following of loyal customers.
 Prices are in the moderate range at $75-$220 depending on the exact style you want.

 They are sold a lot of places so sales are not uncommon.
-If you check on Amazon almost every style gets at least 4 stars which is pretty good when it comes to something like a boot.
 People are picky with their footwear, especially if they do a lot on their feet.